uvatbc/qgvdial/src/readme.txt

 TODO:
--> Call cancel for callout and callback both need to work -> Call and SMS buttons from contacts page and history page -> SMS needs to be handled in history: Add children of the SMS as representation of the SMS texts -> Dialer page buttons need to be mapped to some work -> Default button on GVSettings page should map to Login button
+-> Call cancel for callout and callback both need to work -> Call and SMS buttons from contacts page and inbox page -> SMS needs to be handled in inbox: Add children of the SMS as representation of the SMS texts -> Dialer page buttons need to be mapped to some work -> Default button on GVSettings page should map to Login button

 Changelog:

+2011-01-09: (Since the last log entry - in chronological order) -> Fixed vmail issue
+-> History now updated based on

 2010-08-14:
 -> GV Inbox now uses data API.
 Inbox is updated when a call is made or SMS is sent.